How much does the degree cost?

 Who are our students?

 Most students work full time at government agencies, congressional committees, international lending institutions, trade associations, think tanks and private businesses.
 Many have just completed their undergraduate studies.
 Not nearly all were economics majors.
 Our students are motivated to advance or broaden their careers and, occasionally, change direction.
 They earned their BA degrees all over America and the world, and are not heavily concentrated in any particular set of colleges.
-In 2010/11, the average GPA of admitted students was 3.4.
-The average age of entering students is 28.
-Forty-two percent are female.
-Ten percent are international students.
+The average undergraduate GPA of recently admitted students was 3.47.
+Roughly 44 percent of our students are female and about 61 percent of our students are international.

 Can students work full time and pursue this degree?